Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Multirow and other functions/Tabs below/README.md

 </ol>

 <h3>Tabs-below.as.css</h3>
 <p>Changes the order of the toolbars inside the navigation box.
-This one sets the position of the tab bar below the url bar, and the menu bar (the one with file, edit, etc...) to be on top of all the other bars (you need to have the menu bar toggled as always visible). <b>If you use this file, delete any code you had on userChrome.css to change the tabs position to avoid any conflict</b>.</p>
+This one sets the position of the tab bar below the url bar, and the menu bar (the one with file, edit, etc...) to be on top of all the other bars (you need to have the menu bar toggled as always visible, which can be toggled in the context menu that opens right clicking a blank space in the tabs bar).
+If you don't know which one to use, use this one.</p>

+<h3>Tabs-below-Menu-onTop.as.css</h3>
+<p>Changes the order of the toolbars inside the navigation box.
+This one sets the position of the tab bar below the url bar, and the menu bar (the one with file, edit, etc...) to be below the Url bar, but above the Tabs bar.
+You won't need to toggle the menu bar as always visible.</p>